NYLAC committee members in a group shot at the YMCA Canada office

 YMCA of Greater Halifax/Dartmouth

-About Me: I am entering my fourth year of working with YMCA Immigrant Services, and I have worked both as support staff for newcomer youth and as an intercultural competency trainer for employers and settlement staff.
+About Me: I have been part of YMCA Immigrant Services since 2019, and I have worked both as support staff for newcomer youth and as an intercultural competency trainer for employers and settlement staff.
 I have a passion for education and sharing stories.
-I can't wait to engage in that communication at the national level too!
+I appreciate the opportunity to engage in that communication at the national level too!

 How I can Help: As an immigrant woman of colour who works in the area of equity, diversity, and inclusion, I am passionate about seeing strength in identity and making sure youth of many different voices are heard.